ForteScarlet/simpler-robot-doc/README.md

-this is doc for simbot2.0
+# this is doc for simpler-robot

 see: